jupyter/jupyter_client/docs/messaging.rst

         'iopub_port' : int,   # The port the PUB socket is listening on.
         'stdin_port' : int,   # The port the stdin ROUTER socket is listening on.
         'hb_port' : int,      # The port the heartbeat socket is listening on.
+        'control_port' : int,      # The port the control ROUTER socket is listening on.
     }

 .. _msging_comm_info: